Prince Alexis Karageorgevich: Later years and marriage

 With the Karageorgevitch family back on the throne in 1909 King Peter introduced a new statute for the members of the royal house.
 However the statute made no mention of the members of the senior non reigning branch of the family.
 In the reigning junior branch the descendants of King Peter were entitled to the style Royal Highness while those of his younger brother Prince Arsen were entitled to that of Highness.
-Prince Alexis was also completely excluded from the succession which in the event of the extinction of the male lines of King Peter and Prince Arsen would pass to Princess Helen of Serbia.
+In the years that followed, namely in 1921, and later confirmed in 1931, Arsen and his line were upgraded to the style Royal Highness, while Prince Alexis was previously completely excluded from the succession which in the event of the extinction of the male lines of King Peter and Prince Arsen would pass to Princess Helen.

 Although in 1903 Prince Alexis announced that he was abandoning his claim to the throne he remained in Paris even after his cousin had ascended the throne, and in later years he would still claim that he should be king of Serbia saying in 1913 "I have no criticism to make of King Peter, except that I ought to be King of Serbia, as I am an eldest son."

 It was not until the outbreak of the First Balkan War that Prince Alexis came to Serbia.
 Determined to serve he received King Peter's permission and trimming his moustache to disguise his features enlisted into the Serbian Army as a private soldier.
 During the war he took part in the fighting at the Battle of Monastir and the Battle of Kumanovo.

 On 11 June 1913, a month after the First Balkan War had come to an end, Prince Alexis returned to Paris and married Myra Abigail Pratt (née Pankhurst; daughter of John Foster Pankhurst and his wife, Maria Louise Coates.
 His father was vice-president of Globe Iron Works Company and co-owner of American Ship Building Company of Cleveland; divorcée of Herbert Wright in 1900; and widow of Thomas Huger Pratt) in the Russian Church.
 She was received in the Eastern Orthodox faith under the Slavic name of Daria.
 The US Ambassador to France Myron Timothy Herrick served as one of the bride's witnesses while Prince Arsen Karageorgevitch and the Comte Ferdinand Baston de la Riboisière served as witnesses for Prince Alexis.
+The bride offered to pay off all his debts in exchange for a royal title, but his mother, Princess Sara, who had opposed the marriage from the outset, scornfully referred to her as a "washed-up American divorcée" and denounced the union as a disgraceful mésalliance; she refused to attend the wedding and, as a result, broke off all communication with her eldest son.
 Prince Alexis and his new wife honeymooned in the South of France before heading to his wife's home city of New York.
 This was his first trip to the U.S. in 14 years.